 Some people use CBD as a topical treatment to help aid in pain relief.
 CBD creams and lotions can be great for releasing muscle tension and aid in recovery after physical activity.
 The place on the body where CBD is consumed or applied is known as the route of administration.
 It is from this spot where the CBD is absorbed into the skin, and begins the process of working its magic.
 Overall, topical CBD creams tend to have a lower bioavailability.
 However, they do serve a different purpose than ingestible forms of CBD so it is not a fair comparison.

 It is clear that some CBD products allow for a higher bioavailability than others.
 CBD squeeze shots are highly and quickly effective when taken orally, especially under the tongue.
 Dispensing CBD under the tongue allows the CBD to be absorbed into the bloodstream faster since the substance does not need to make its way through the digestive system.

 Now that we know what bioavailability is and how it affects our CBD consumption, is there any way to increase it?
 Well, you’re in luck.
 Increasing the bioavailability of your CBD product might be as easy as making yourself some avocado toast in the morning.
 Here’s why: CBD is a fat soluble compound.
 This means that it dissolves in fats and fatty oils.
 The fats break down the CBD into smaller molecules so that they are easier absorbed for maximum results.
-This is why Coromega blends CBD with healthy fats such as MCT Oil or Omega-3's.
+This is why Coromega blends and emulsifies CBD with healthy fats such as MCT Oil or Omega-3's: for better absorption.

 To summarize, the bioavailability of a substance is the overall effectiveness of the product on the body.
 To maximize bioavailability of CBD products, try a CBD blended with healthy fats for better absorption.
 Each CBD product holds a different purpose.
 Hopefully, this information can help you decide which product is best for your needs.